w3c/wai-website/pages/about/groups/task-forces/practices.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objective of the Authoring Practices Guide (APG) Task Force is to develop the [WAI-ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/) which:

-* describes considerations that might not be evident to most authors from the WAI-ARIA specification alone, and
-* recommends approaches to make widgets, navigation, and behaviors accessible using WAI-ARIA roles, states, and properties.
+The objective of the Authoring Practices Guide (APG) Task Force is to develop the WAI-ARIA Authoring Practices Guide, which describes considerations that might not be evident to authors from the WAI-ARIA specification alone, and recommends approaches to make widgets, navigation, and behaviors accessible using WAI-ARIA roles, states, and properties.

 {::nomarkdown}
 {% include box.html type="end" %}